-A.1.1 Miscellan eous FOCA actions NIL EPAS MSTs (ope en/in progress) MST.0001: Mer nber States to give priority to the work on SSPs Objective In the implementation and maintenance of the SSP, Member States shall include particu- lar topics (list available in EPAS).
-Deliverable SSP document made available SSP effectively implemented Due Date 1) 2021 2) 2025 Status In progress MST.0028: Mer nber States to establish and maintain a State Plan for Aviation Safety Objective Member States shall ensure that a SPAS is maintained and regularly reviewed.
-Deliverable SPAS established SPAS reviewed Due Date 1) 2021 Q4 2) 2024 Q1 Status In progress MST.0037: Fost er a common understanding and oversight of Human Factors Objective The task includes some preparatory activities which will be performed by EASA with the support of the Human Factor Collaborative Analysis Group (HF CAG) Deliverable Implementation of the human factors competency framework Due Date 2024-Q4 Status New (not started).
+A.1.1 Miscellaneous FOCA actions NIL EPAS MSTs ( (open/in progress) MST.0001: N Member States to give priority to the work on SSPs Objective In the implementation and maintenance of the SSP, Member States shall include particu- lar topics (list available in EPAS).
+Deliverable SSP document made availableSSP effectively implemented Due Date 2021 (closed) 2025 Status In progress (for deliverable 2) MST.0028: N Member States to establish and maintain a State Plan for Aviation Safety Objective Member States shall ensure that a SPAS is maintained and regularly reviewed.
+Deliverable SPAS established SPAS reviewed i.a.w.
+EPAS Vol II 2023 edition SPAS reviewed i.a.w.
+EPAS Vol. II 2024 edition Due Date 2021 Q4 2024 Q1 2025 Q1 Status Implemented.
+The process for maintaining and reviewing the SASP has been established and is working.
+MST.0037: Foster a common understanding and oversight of Human Factors Objective The task includes some preparatory activities which will be performed by EASA with the support of the Human Factor Collaborative Analysis Group (HF CAG) Deliverable Implementation of the human factors competency framework Due Date 2024-Q4 Status New (not started).
 Waiting for guidance and tools.
-MST.0043: Imp rovement of data quality in occurrence reporting Objective The objective of the task is to help Member States and the Agency in data-driven deci- sion-making to improve aviation safety.
-Deliverable Promoting good data quality in occurrence reports through safety campaigns, leaflets, circulars Organise workshops or similar events to interact directly with the stakeholders regarding data quality in occurrence reports Due Date 2026 Status New